nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### cluster.eachWorker(callback)

-This method is go thouge all workers and call a given function.
+This method will go thouge all workers and call a given function.

     //Say hi to all workers
     cluster.eachWorker(function (worker) {